LukasWoodtli/SevenConcurrencyModelsInSevenWeeks/Notes.md

 *"The Java memory model defines when changes to memory made by one thread become visible to another thread.""*

+*"An important point that’s easily missed is that both threads need to use synchronization.
+It’s not enough for just the thread making changes to do so."*

 ### Multiple Locks

 *"Deadlock is a danger whenever a thread tries to hold more than one lock.
 Happily, there is a simple rule that guarantees you will never deadlock - always acquire locks in a fixed, global order."*